The Helvidius Group and the Journal of Politics & Society

 The Helvidius Group has several different affiliations and relationships within Columbia University.

 As an undergraduate student organization, Helvidius is officially an academic club recognized by the Activities Board at Columbia (ABC), a governing board that oversees more than 150 different student organizations on campus.
-Approximately 40 percent of the Helvidius’ annual budget is awarded by ABC.
-As an ABC organization, Helvidius is advised by the Student Development & Activities office within the Division of Student Affairs.
-Currently, David Milch serves as the Helvidius’ adviser for all non-academic issues.
+As an ABC organization, Helvidius is advised by the Office of Student Engagement.
+Currently, Sherry Leung serves as the Helvidius’ adviser.

 Click here to view a PDF copy of Helvidius’ ABC constitution.